mac-comp381/wordy/docs/1-interpreter.md

       In Java, exceptions are how code reports errors.
 When an error happens, code “throws” an exception, and it immediately exits the block you’re inside, maybe the whole method, maybe the method that called it and the method that called that method and…on up the chain until it encounters a “try / catch” block that matches the exception.

-      The Wordy interpreter lightly abuses this mechanism to exit whatever loop we’re inside: `LoopExitNode` throws a `LoopExited` exception, and `LoopNode` catches it.
+      The Wordy interpreter uses (arguably misuses) this mechanism to exit whatever loop we’re inside: `LoopExitNode` throws a `LoopExited` exception, and `LoopNode` catches it.
 That gives us a way of teleporting outside whatever loop we’re inside, no matter how deep the recursion has gone.
     </details>
     <details>
       <summary>What is the Java syntax for throwing an exception?</summary>